-Electro-convulsive treatment.
+"Electro-convulsive treatment.
 Production of a generalized epileptic seizure as treatment procedure.
-Technology: With the help of a convulsator an alternating current from 70 to 100 V and about 150 mA is lead through the head of the anaesthetized - rarely the awake - and muscle relaxed patient for 1 to 9 sec.
-With the release of seizure the treatment is finished.
-(Peters, 1997)
+Technology: With the help of a convulsator an alternating current from 70 to 100 V and about 150 mA is lead through the head of the anaesthetized-rarely the awake-and muscle relaxed patient for 1 to 9 sec.
+With the release of seizure the treatment is finished" (Peters, 1997).

-From spring 1976, K.K.'s mother tries desparatedly to find a human and therapeutic support for her daughter.
-Psychosomatic clinics like the Clinik Heidenstein refuse to admit a patient with the diagnosis 'psychosis'; others like psychiatrist Günter Ammon from the German Academy for Psychoanalysis ('Dynamic Psychiatry'), the German humanistic psychotherapist Josef Rattner or Gaetano Benedetti, also standing for an humanistic therapeutic approach, from the Psychiatric University Clinic Basel, Switzerland, encourage her not to give up.
-Only Fritz Reimer tries to convince her that K.K.'s treatment in the Clinic Mainz is correct, and surely, when the time has come, psychotherapy would start.
-Fortunately K.K.'s family does not wait any longer, and so in May 1976, K.K. is finally transferred to the Swiss madhouse Bellevue, led by Wolfgang Binswanger, son of the famous existential-philosophical psychiatrist Ludwig Binswanger.
+From spring 1976, K.K.'s mother tries desperately to find a human and therapeutical support for her daughter.
+Psychosomatic clinics like the Clinic Heidenstein refuse to admit a patient with the diagnose "psychosis", others like psychiatrist Günter Ammon from the German Academy for Psychoanalysis ("Dynamical Psychiatry"), the German humanistic psychotherapist Josef Rattner or Gaetano Benedetti, also standing for an humanistic therapeutic approach, from the Psychiatric University Clinic Basel, Switzerland, encourage her not to give up.
+Only the above mentioned Fritz Reimer tries to convince her that K.K.'s treatment in the Clinic Mainz is correct, and surely, when the time has come, also psychotherapy would start.
+Fortunately K.K.'s family does not wait any longer, and so, in May 1976, K.K. is finally transferred to the Swiss madhouse Bellevue, led by Wolfgang Binswanger, son of the famous existential-philosophical psychiatrist Ludwig Binswanger.
 At the door of that madhouse she breaks down.
-The alerted neurological service of the cantonal hospital Münsterlingen attributes the breakdown to organic brain damage after insulin and electroshock.
-The nurse, who observes her walking through the park in the next weeks, calls her a 'living corpse' (cited in Kempker, 2000, p.67).
+The activated neurological service of the cantonal hospital Münsterlingen attributes the breakdown to an organic brain damage after insulin and electroshock.
+The nurse, who observes her walking through the park in the next weeks, calls her an "alive corpse" (cited in Kempker, 2000, p.
+67).